 RNA biomarkers allow:

 - a very early analysis of the appearance or evolution of the disease,

 - a specific analysis of the response to drug.

 In recent years, numerous studies have demonstrated the relevance of using RNA analysis technologies for the identification of relevant diagnostic biomarkers.
-These RNA detection technologies are today in vitro diagnostic tests (IVD) and allow detection, stratification or therapeutic orientation in patients suffered from breast or colon cancer.
+These RNA detection technologies are today used by several in vitro diagnostic tests (IVD) and allow detection, stratification or therapeutic orientation for patients suffered from breast or colon cancer.